-- These functions are not the kind of functions that you can reuse later in your project - The idea is that you design the lower level functions (with the final project in mind). - What's new? - Use the UART - Asynchronous serial communication - Some details of what you'll have to implement will be revealed only in class - Demonstrate your program in class using the PC's serial port - Test your program using two VMs, connected via sockets.
+- These functions are not the kind of functions that you can reuse later in your project - The idea is that you design the lower level functions - Pay attention to the way you partition your code by files - What's new? - Use the UART - Asynchronous serial communication - Some details will be revealed only in class - Test your program using two VMs, connected via sockets. - Lab will take 2 lab-classes, but in the second class you will have also to discuss your project proposal cs2